hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 ## Dates

-Within selecting dates, you have two choices:
+The widget for dates allows you to select a specific date from a dropdown calendar.
+There are two functions that allow you to do this:

-1) Selecting a single date
+1. `dateInput()`: Selecting a single date
-2) Selecting a range of dates
+2. `dateRangeInput()`: Selecting a range of dates

 ### Single date